du33169/TabsTray/README.md

 - [ ] button icon not updated on browser window switch
 - [ ] switching to pinned tab does not update focus border (popup mode)
 - [ ] sometimes title will overflow card header
+- [ ] Drag-Drop Function conflict with other tab management extensions, for example, Tree Style Tab
 - [ ] thumbnail and card icon not updating on theme update
 - [ ] Drag-Drop not effective on chrome-based browsers
 - [ ] Dynamic Icon not supported on chrome-based browsers